metalbear-co/mirrord.dev/content/docs/teams/quick-start/index.md

 toc: true
 ---

-> mirrord for Teams is currently in closed beta.
-Go [here](https://metalbear.co/#waitlist-form) to join the waitlist.
+You can register and start using mirrord for Teams [here](https://app.metalbear.co/).

 mirrord for Teams adds a new component to the mirrord architecture: the mirrord Operator.
 The mirrord Operator is a Kubernetes Operator that runs on your cluster and manages mirrord clients running against the cluster.
 To start using mirrord for Teams on a Kubernetes cluster, all you need to do is install the Operator - once it's installed, all mirrord clients will use it automatically when impersonating targets on the cluster.